 Current management and protection requirements (paragraphs 111, 118, 118bis) address climate change impacts and identify the assessment of vulnerabilities of the nominated site to actual and potential social, economic, environmental and other pressures and changes, including climate change, as a common element any effective management system could include.
 Impact assessments must also be carried out as a pre-requisite for adaptation and mitigation responses within or around a World Heritage property to ensure that the Outstanding Universal Value is not negatively impacted.

-This Policy Document foresees the Outstanding Universal Value of World Heritage properties and also the potential Outstanding Universal Value of many places proposed for inscription on the World Heritage List.
-This will call for ongoing dialogue inclusive of States Parties, the UNESCO World Heritage Centre, the Advisory Bodies, and civil society, to address significant legal and interpretative questions with respect to the Convention, based on the line of questioning first proposed in Annex 2 of the 2007 Policy Document, as follows:
+[Approved on 21/03/2023] This Policy Document builds on existing evidence of the negative impact of climate change on World Heritage properties and foresees that this trend will continue over the coming decades and will affect the Outstanding Universal Value of World Heritage properties and also the potential Outstanding Universal Value of many places proposed for inscription on the World Heritage List.
+This will call for ongoing dialogue inclusive of States Parties, the UNESCO World Heritage Centre, the Advisory Bodies, and civil society, to address the following significant legal and interpretative questions with respect to the Convention, based on the line of questioning first proposed in Annex 2 of the 2007 Policy Document, as follows:

 Whether a property should be inscribed on the World Heritage List while knowing that its potential Outstanding Universal Value may disappear due to climate change impacts;